Auction Results: September 2020

 A collection of Oriental and Eastern items were keenly received, featuring a Chinese Sang de Boeuf porcelain vase which made a multi-estimate price of £1,200 to an internet bidder from London.
 A small Chinese white porcelain 'blanc de chine' vase , 5" diameter, was probably of great age and attracted another multi-estimate price of £1,700 from a Canadian internet bidder.
 The following Chinese item was even older, a red pottery vase dating from the Neolithic period.
 This would have been a burial relic and it appealed to a Chinese specialist from London over the telephone to the tune of £1,300.

-Elsewhere in the sale, a 16th century rapier sold to a Spanish internet bidder for £1,200, but the star of the day was the small Queen Anne Britannia Standard silver milk jug by Anthony Nelmes, London 1713, which returned to its home city after selling for a triple estimate sum to a keen telephone bidder.
+Elsewhere in the sale, a 16th century rapier sold to a Spanish internet bidder for £1,200, but the star of the day was the small Queen Anne Britannia Standard silver milk jug by Anthony Nelmes, London 1713, which returned to its home city after selling for a triple estimate sum of £3,200, to a keen telephone bidder.